 For regional policy to be effective, it needs to take account of the differences that exist between different types of regions.
 The GRW puts at regions’ disposal a large toolbox of funding instruments and strategies that they can use in line with their specific needs.

-GRW funds are used to support investments by trade and industry, investments in local commerce-related infrastructure, measures designed to encourage networking and cooperation between local players, and measures designed to improve SMEs’ competitiveness.
+GRW funds are used to support investments by trade and industry, investments in local commerce-related infrastructure, measures designed to encourage networking and cooperation between local players, and measures designed to improve competitiveness, particularly that of SMEs’.

 - The idea behind supporting investments by trade and industry is to provide incentives for companies to invest in regions that are structurally weak.
 This helps with the structural change that is needed for growth, employment and local income.